-As of March 1, 2018, the State agency had not implemented the requirement to provide background check results within 45 days.
+As of March 2, 2018, the State agency had not implemented the requirement to provide background check results within 45 days.
 Specifically, the State agency said that changes to its administrative rules and policy guidance were required and that system edits were needed to electronically track and monitor compliance.
-The State agency said that it plans to make these changes during the renegotiation of its current background check agreement with its State partner agency by June 30, 2018.
-The State agency said that it anticipates being in compliance with this requirement by June 30, 2019.
+The State agency said that it plans to make these changes during the renegotiation of its current background check agreement with its State partner agency (DFCS) by June 30, 2018.
+The State is concerned that, unless other States are required to respond to the State's request within 30 days, it may not be able to meet the 45-day requirement.

-Five Background Check Requirements Were Implemented
+The State Agency Implemented Five Background Check Requirements